timdeschryver/eslint-plugin-ngrx/docs/rules/no-typed-store.md

 ## Rule Details

-Typing the `Store` is redundant, and selectors are type safe, so mentioning the `AppState` type when injecting the store is unnecessary, and if provided wrong can result in unexpected type-related problems.
+Typing the global `Store` is redundant, and selectors are type safe, so mentioning the state interface while injecting the store is unnecessary. and if provided wrong can result in unexpected type-related problems.
 It can also cause a misconception that that are multiple stores, and even that multiple stores are injected into the same component.

 Examples of **incorrect** code for this rule: